ryanporper/WhatDoYouWanaEat/README.md

 # What Do You Wana Eat?
-### A simple site designed to help you solve the age old question, What Do You Wana Eat?
+*A simple site designed to help you solve the age old question, What Do You Wana Eat?*

+## Built using:
+- React.js
+- Google Maps API